K-epsilon turbulence model

-K-epsilon (k-ε) turbulence model is the most common model used in computational fluid dynamics (CFD) to simulate mean flow characteristics for turbulent flow conditions.
-It is a two equation model that gives a general description of turbulence by means of two transport equations (partial differential equations, PDEs).
-The original impetus for the K-epsilon model was to improve the mixing-length model, as well as to find an alternative to algebraically prescribing turbulent length scales in moderate to high complexity flows.
+The k-epsilon (k-ε) turbulence model is one of the most common models used in computational fluid dynamics (CFD) to simulate mean flow characteristics for turbulent flow conditions.
+It is a two-equation model that gives a general description of turbulence by means of two transport equations (partial differential equations, PDEs).
+The original impetus for the k-epsilon model was to improve the mixing-length model, as well as to find an alternative to algebraically prescribing turbulent length scales in moderate- to high-complexity flows.